irreverentbits/IBSimpleLayout/README.md

 - The constraint priority is "required" (float value of 1.0).
 - The attribute affected by the constraint for both the first and second view is the same.

-In my experience, the default values cover 90+% of the constraints I create in code.
+The default values should apply to most constraints created in code.
 Just building these assumptions into a framework simplifies code greatly.

 ## Simple samples